Para (Special Forces): Chachro Raid

 A series of raids were conducted by soldiers from the 10 Para (also known as The Desert Scorpions) at Chachro, Virawah, Nagarparkar and Islamkot during the 1971 Indo-Pakistani war.
-The main objective of these raids were to hit Pakistan military installations located 80 kilometres inside hostile territory, disrupting supply lines, creating confusion and undertake important inroads into hostile territory.
-Two teams, codenamed Alpha and Charlie, trained for a duration of five months in skills such as desert warfare.
+The main objective of these raids was to hit Pakistan military installations located 80 kilometers inside hostile territory, disrupting supply lines, creating confusion, and undertaking important inroads into hostile territory.
+Two teams, codenamed Alpha and Charlie, trained for five months in skills such as desert warfare.

-During the raids, the Indian commandos inserted themselves 80 kilometres deep into Pakistani territory and traversed a distance of over 500 kilometres, attacking Pakistan military installations and positions.
+During the raids, the para commandos inserted themselves 80 kilometers deep into Pakistani territory and traversed a distance of over 500 kilometers, attacking Pakistan military installations and positions.
 They completed the raids with zero Indian casualties.

-The raids began on 5 December 1971, when commandos from the 10 Para penetrated 70 kilometres inside hostile territory.
+The raids began on 5 December 1971, when commandos from the 10 Para penetrated 70 kilometers inside hostile territory.
 The soldiers went into a defensive posture as they encountered heavy firing from Pakistani posts.
-The Indian raiders sent one of their vehicles rushing towards Pakistani positions, firing a LMG, to distract gunfire.
-This tactic was successful because of the cover provided by nighttime.
+The Indian raiders sent one of their vehicles rushing towards Pakistani positions, firing an LMG, to distract gunfire.
+This tactic was successful because nighttime provided cover to the para commandos.
 Subsequently, the other raiders too opened fire and overpowered the Pakistani posts.

 Soon, a pathfinder team was assigned the task of charting a route for the Alpha team to attack the wing headquarters of the Pakistan Rangers in Chachro.
 The pathfinders used the cover of darkness to chart a suitable route and green-lighted the raid before the dawn of 7 December.
-Within a few hours, the team killed 17 Pakistani soldiers, took 12 prisoners and captured Chachro.
+Within a few hours, the team killed 17 Pakistani soldiers, took 12 prisoners, and captured Chachro.
 After this raid, the Charlie team exfiltrated out of the battlefield.
 Chachro was subsequently handed over to Indian infantrymen and the Alpha team proceeded further.

 The Alpha team moved towards their next targets: Virawah and Nagarparkar.
 They reached Virawah before the dawn of 8 December, moving in broad daylight the preceding day.
 The first contact made by the raiders with the Pakistani soldiers was at 1:30 AM.
 Hand-to-hand combat between the Indian raiders and the Pakistanis ensued, followed by gunfights.
 Soon, Virawah was captured by the Indian raiders.
 The raiders then proceeded to Nagarparkar and captured it by the morning of 8 December.

-Following this, the Indian raiders had returned to their base in India but were again tasked to attack an ammunition dump in Islamkot.
+Following this, the Indian raiders returned to their base in India but were again tasked to attack an ammunition dump in Islamkot.
 The raiders reached their target at 5:30 AM on 17 December but found the target empty.
 Subsequently, while retreating, the raiders ambushed a Pakistani convoy, killing 18-20 Pakistani troops and imprisoning survivors.